Ph.D. in Statistics and Data Science

 How do I apply?

 Applicants must meet the admission requirements of the Graduate School.
 Additionally, applicants must submit Graduate Record Examination (GRE) scores and arrange for three letters of recommendation from people familiar with the applicant's academic record and potential for advanced work in statistics and data science.
+The GRE requirement is temporarily waived for those students applying for admission for Spring 2021 or Fall 2021.

 The completion of a master's degree in mathematics or statistics prior to enrollment in the doctoral program is strongly recommended.
 All international students must comply with the appropriate Graduate School requirements.
 In particular, applicants whose native language is not English must include a TOEFL or IELTS score.
 The fall admission deadline is March 1, and the spring admission deadline is Nov.
 1.